About

 My work has a number of research strands:

 I review for various journals and conferences, these include: Journal of Marketing Management, International Journal of Retail & Distribution Management, European Journal of Marketing, Qualitative Market Research, EURAM, BAM, and EAERCD.
-I am a Guest Editor for the International Journal of Retail and Distribution Management Special Issue linked to the annual British Academy of Management conference.
+I have been a Guest Editor for the International Journal of Retail and Distribution Management linked to the annual British Academy of Management conference.

 Recent publications

-My research can be found in a range of journals including the International Journal of Retail and Distribution Management, Studies in Higher Education, Journal of Marketing Management, Services Industries Journal, Journal of Product and Brand Management and HRMJ.
+My research can be found in a range of journals including the British Journal of Management, International Journal of Retail and Distribution Management, Studies in Higher Education, Journal of Marketing Management, Services Industries Journal and the Journal of Product and Brand Management.
 A full list of my publications can be found on UDORA.

 Selected publications include: